dailystory/docs/articles/changelog/2020/may.md

 * adjustments to contact preferences logic to reset enabled state on optin
 * clean up formatting for logging
 * log credits required per text message
+* added logic to handle de-duplicating leads with same number or email when doing queued sends

 ## May 27, 2020
 * convert jobs to use async main